Pennsylvania Security Deposit Laws

 Are security deposits taxable in the state of Pennsylvania?

 Security deposits in Pennsylvania aren’t taxable until they become the landlord’s property.
-This occurs when it’s forfeited, applied towards rent payment, or applied to charges allowed under the lease.
+This occurs when it’s forfeited, applied towards rent payment, or applied to charges allowed under the lease agreement.

 Summary

-It’s important for a successful Pennsylvania landlord to understand the Pennsylvania security deposit laws.
+A successful Pennsylvania landlord needs to understand the Pennsylvania security deposit laws.
 You must also stay up-to-date on landlord-tenant laws, the legal eviction process, lease or rental agreement law, and any other rental laws.